vxcall/vxcall.github.io/_drafts/2024-10-14-vmprotect-behavior-research.md

 mov     ecx, 1
 ```

-Now let's look at the vm_entry (image below).
+Now, let's examine the vm_entry point (shown in the image below).
+As you can see, it's pushing two registers before entering a subroutine.
+In VMProtect2, I recall that this operation typically involved pushing the encrypted `vip` (similar to `rip`, but in the VM context).
+However, I'm not certain if that's the case here.

-As you can see it's pushing 2 registers before going into a subroutine which I remember it was encrypted `vip` (like `rip` but in VM context) in VMProtect2, but not sure this time, `r14` is 0 and `r9` is holding a stack memory address that was initialized in `_initterm` function which doesnt look odd to me.
+In this instance, `r14` is set to 0, and `r9` is holding a stack memory address that was initialized in the `_initterm` function.
+This doesn't appear unusual to me at first glance.
-No idea if it's related to vmp or not.
+I'm unsure whether this is related to VMProtect's operations or not.

 ![vm_entry](vm_entry.png)
 _vm entry_